 "I had an amazing experience during my Master's in Public Health!
 I was surrounded by great faculty who have a passion to teach at the University of Memphis."

-Ronald Dallas, MPH, PhD (2014) - Clinical Research Scientist, St. Jude Children's
+Ronald Dallas, PhD (2014), MPH - Clinical Research Scientist, St. Jude Children's Research Hospital

 "I'm currently a Clinical Research Scientist at St. Jude in the Dept. of Infectious Diseases.
 A large part of my work entails supporting institutional and senior faculty research initiatives.
 In my role, I design/develop therapeutic and non-therapeutic clinical trials as well as provide grant writing and analytical support.
 I also serve as the principal or co-principal investigator on institutional and multi-site studies such as HIV medication adherence, the human microbiome among pediatric populations, epidemiology of infectious diseases among immunocompromised hosts, and improving precision diagnosis of acute infectious diseases.